red-rj/redbasic/readme.md

 # RedBasic
 ## A simple basic implementation

-This is a implementation of TinyBasic in python.
+This is a implementation of the BASIC programing language in python.
+It's based on TinyBasic, but not intented to be compatible with it.

 ## Expression precendence (low to high)
 - sequence